Fire as a metaphorical (or literally magical) representation of life itself, or Life Energy.

 Elemental Embodiments of fire are typically depicted as sapient fire, making their fire literally their life.

-- In Digimon Savers, the use of a Digisoul is represented by energy taking the form of a pixelated flame.
+- In Digimon Data Squad, the use of a Digisoul is represented by energy taking the form of a pixelated flame.

 - In Gaiking: Legend of Daiku Maryu, "Flame" is a power which everyone possesses, and which can be used in large quantities to power Humongous Mecha.
 Notably, Convection Schmonvection does not apply here, meaning that a pilot can be knocked unconscious by the heat of their own strength.